 The Ledger Nano S can be accessed offline and is compatible with most common computer systems including Windows, Mac, Linux and Chrome.
 However, like any other hardware wallet, it doesn’t come free and was priced at €79 (about SGD$128) at the time of writing (28 February 2018).

 - Security system, easy to set up and user-friendly

 The TREZOR hardware wallet is another popular choice for anyone who wants to store their crypto offline.
 The TREZOR is a USB-style hardware wallet and has been designed to provide protection against the threat of keyloggers that might record the keystrokes necessary to gain access to your funds.

-The TREZOR does this by generating a randomized PIN code each time you want to access your wallet and displaying it on the LED screen of the device, so it’s for your eyes only.
+The TREZOR does this by generating a randomised PIN code each time you want to access your wallet and displaying it on the LED screen of the device so it’s for your eyes only.

-There are no usernames or passwords necessary because the device acts as your credentials.
-It also utilizes 2-factor authentication and allows you to add a passphrase for extra security.
+There are no usernames or passwords necessary since the device acts as your credentials.
+It also utilises two-factor authentication and allows you to add a passphrase for extra security.

 Exodus (desktop wallet)

 - Suitable for beginners, a user-friendly software interface

 Exodus is a desktop wallet that can be used to store over 25 different cryptocurrencies, including Bitcoin Gold.
 It was the first desktop wallet to include in-built integration with ShapeShift, a tool that allows you to exchange cryptocurrencies in seconds.
 It’s a relative newcomer, having been launched in July 2016, but has already proven to be a popular wallet.